openbaton/integration-tests/README.md

 git clone https://github.com/openbaton/integration-tests.git
 ```

 The second step is to configure the properties file properly.
-You can find an example of the integration-test.properties file in  *integration-tests/src/main/resources*.
+You can find an example of the integration-tests.properties file in  *integration-tests/src/main/resources*.
 Open it and set the property values according to your needs.

 | Field          				| Value       																|